urvashirau/ngVLA-RFI-impact-simulator/README.md

 to achieve the estimated degree of data recovery.

-Additional documentation is being preparad.
+Additional documentation is being prepared as ngVLA Memo #70.
 Below is a screenshot of the app.

 ![Example Screenshot](./Docs/example_rfi_app.png)